 You can call Region in any cell of Test1 with:

 With “=@variable1”, you can create variable1 in a cell, e.g. A10.
 The name is known in the current Jedox Web session.
 First, “#VALUE!” appears in the cell.
-This message disappears once you enter a value in the cell A10.
+This changes once you enter a value in the cell A10.
 After that, variable1 has this value.
 The value is written to the Jedox database and displayed in A10.
 However, what actually remains in cell A10 is “=@variable1”.
 This entry is displayed in the edit line.
 The value of “variable1” can be called with “=@variable1” in any cell of the current Jedox Web session.
-In each cell where “=@variable1” is entered, you can assign variable1 a new value with a new input.
+In each cell where “=@variable1” is entered, you can assign variable1 a new value with new input.
 In a new Jedox Web session, “#VALUE!” will appear in A10 again, because the variable value of the last session is not saved.

 After assigning a value to a field, the variable changes its type based on its value:

 - With booleans, the variable becomes an object-type.

 - With numbers, the variable becomes a double-type.